 - Who do I contact for sewer back-up emergencies?

 Call a plumber to clean out the sewer lateral as most problems originate there.
-If it is determined that the problem is not in the property owner’s pipes, you may contact Sewer Authority Mid-Coastside (SAM) who will clear blockages that occur in sewer lines.
-In the event of a sewer emergency such as sewage escaping the collection system or a sewage nuisance, call the Authority at 650-726-0124.
+If the problem is not in the property owner’s pipes, contact Sewer Authority Mid-Coastside (SAM) at 650-726-0124.
+SAM will clear blockages that occur in sewer lines beyond the property owner's lines.

 - Who do I contact regarding graffiti removal?